-Resigning can be an uncomfortable, and occasionally unpleasant, conversation to have with your employer, but it is a necessary part of career progression.
-This guide is intended to provide some key strategies to implement before and after resigning from a leadership role.
+Resigning can be an uncomfortable, and occasionally unpleasant, conversation to have with your employer, but as it's a necessary part of career progression it's important to know how to resign from a senior position.
+This guide is intended to provide some key strategies to implement before and after resigning from a leadership position.

-Future-proofing: Being Prepared to Leave a Senior or Executive Role
+Future-proofing: Being Prepared to Step Down From a Management Position

 Preparation and planning will allow you to transition smoothly, minimise disruption at your current firm, and allow you to leave with integrity when the time comes – all while safeguarding your career ambitions.
 This entails keeping your business practices transparent, organised and replicable, to aid your colleagues during the handover period, as well as offering to support the firm in sourcing a replacement.